matthewjberger/integration-example/README.md

 # Install the monorepo dependencies
 yarn

-# Start the backend, frontend, and electron shell in parallel:
+# Start the backend, frontend, and electron shell in order:
 yarn start
 ```